Rottnest Channel Swim

 WFF SPONSERS TEAM MORRIS

-Saturday 20th February 2021, World Film Federation will be sponsoring Team Morris on this gruelling challenge when 4 Team members take on the 19.7 kilometre (12.5 miles) swim from Cottesloe beach to Rottnest Island negotiating ocean rips & sharks!
+Saturday 20th February 2021, World Film Federation will be sponsoring Team Morris on this gruelling challenge when 4 Team members take on the 19.7 kilometer (12.5 miles) swim from Cottesloe beach to Rottnest Island negotiating ocean rips & sharks!
 The swimmers will be supported by WFF Safety Kayak and boat support crews.

 The Federation supports its members, World Wide as seen by our President of New Media John Harvie Morris.